ramohamadh/V2rayClient/TROUBLESHOOTING.md

 1. Make sure V2Ray started successfully
 2. Check that ports 1080 (SOCKS) and 1081 (HTTP) are not blocked
 3. Verify the configuration was generated correctly

+### Issue: TLS/Encryption errors
+**Solution**:
+1. Try using `--disable-tls` option to remove encryption
+2. Check if your server supports the security protocol being used
+3. Verify SNI and fingerprint settings in your proxy link
+4. Use `--log-level debug` to see detailed TLS error messages

 ## Configuration Details